DaveWM/willa/README.md

 Willa uses transducers for stateless transformations, as opposed to a separate API like with the `KStreamsBuilder`.
 Transducers are far more composable, and allow you to re-use code far more effectively.
-You can also test your transformation logic completely independently of Kafka.
+They also enable you to test your transformation logic completely independently of Kafka (and Willa).

 Willa also provides a mechanism for experimenting with a topology from the repl, and seeing how data flows through it.
 It can also be used for unit testing.
 This mechanism is similar in scope to Kafka's `TestTopologyDriver`, but has a few advantages: